 The retailer, and their insurer, are confident that they will pay much less in claims than they collect in premiums.

 You, as the purchaser, are on the other side of that equation.

 In a series of warranty purchases, the consumer can expect in most cases to receive less in benefits than they pay in costs.

-Naturally there will be exceptions.
+Naturally, there will be exceptions.
 These are rare.
-We tend to hear anecdotal accounts of a warranty’s value, but rarely see any detailed analysis where an individual consumer has come out ahead across a number of warranty purchases on consumer items.
+We tend to hear anecdotal accounts of a warranty’s value, but rarely see any detailed analysis of where an individual consumer has come out ahead across a number of warranty purchases on consumer items.

 Statistically the retailer wins every time.
-It’s up to you whether or not you play.
+It’s up to you whether you play.

 Options to Extended Warranties